ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-landingpage.rst

    Lidar's are used in flight modes which have height control, such as Altitude Hold, Loiter and PosHold Mode.
 The data from the sensor will be used until you exceed RNGFND_MAX_CM, after that it switches to the barometer.
-Currently Lidar is not supported in Auto Mode.
+Copter-3.4 includes support for :ref:`Terrain Following <terrain-following>` in Auto mode.
 [/site]

 Follow the links below (or in sidebar) for configuration information